andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_04_Preprocessing.rst

 -----------

 .. note::
-  Many of the examples are run from the ``Flanker/sub-08`` directory; I recommend navigating to that directory with your Terminal before reading the rest of the chapter.
+  Many of the examples are run from the ``Flanker/sub-08`` directory; I recommend navigating to that directory in the Matlab Terminal before reading the rest of the chapter.

 Overview